TF-Hafnium/hafnium/docs/secure-partition-manager/ffa-manifest-binding.rst

      then communicate the region properties (including the base address chosen by the partition manager) to the partition.

+- stream-ids
+   - value type: <prop-encoded-array>
+   - List of IDs belonging to a DMA capable peripheral device that has access to the memory region represented by current node.
+   - Each ID must have been declared in exactly one device region node.

+- smmu-id
+   - value type: <u32>
+   - Identifies the SMMU IP that enforces the access control for the DMA device that owns the above stream-ids.

+- stream-ids-access-permissions
+   - value type: <prop-encoded-array>
+   - List of attributes representing the instruction and data access permissions used by the DMA device streams to access the memory region represented by current node.

 .. _device_region_node:

 Device Regions